-You can build a map lamp of your very own by following this simple tutorial – use maps from your fave places to make it personal!
+Learn how to build a lamp of your very own by following this simple tutorial – use maps from your fave places to decorate the shade.

 Man Podger David has totally hit the nail on the head with his map lamp for this week.
 It’s one of those great pieces that feels vintage-y (must be the maps, which always make me think vintage for some reason).